What if we told you? ...

 - Facilitate systems change to address needs by increasing awareness and support of LGBTQ youth.

-OUTreach will host “What’s Up” Breakfasts in Greenville, Wilmington, Jacksonville, and New Bern starting in fall 2019.
-We will also host a community awareness training so that every child will realize their health and well-being matters.
+OUTreach are hosting a community awareness training so that every child will realize their health and well-being matters.

 LOCATIONS AND DATES